Night Gallery: Award nominations

-Night Gallery was nominated for an Emmy Award for its first-season episode "They're Tearing Down Tim Riley's Bar" as the Outstanding Single Program on U.S. television in 1971.
+Night Gallery was nominated for an Emmy Award for its first-season episode "They're Tearing Down Tim Riley's Bar" as the Outstanding Single Program on American television in 1971.
 In 1972, the series received another nomination (Outstanding Achievement in Makeup) for the second-season episode "Pickman's Model".
 Serling himself received an Edgar Allan Poe Award for writing the pilot.